 Our Top Picks

 If You Have a Small Space: Modern Slope Office Chair, West Elm

 This chair is a favorite of mine for smaller apartment workspaces.
-The silhouette is stylish and comfortable yet space-saving thanks to its slim, no-fuss design.
+The silhouette is stylish and comfortable yet space saving thanks to its slim, no-fuss design.
 The last thing you want in a tighter environment is a seat too large that ends up getting in your way. —Megan Hopp, interior designer

 If You’re a Sci-Fi Fan: Bowery Management Chair, Laura Davidson

 I’m really into the color green right now.
 Add a channel back and I am in love.
-Having a chair that swivels is helpful in that it lets you turn around easily rather than pushing back.”—Sara Gilbane Sullivan, interior designer
+Having a chair that swivels is helpful in that it lets you turn around easily rather than pushing back. —Sara Gilbane Sullivan, interior designer

-If You’re Not Into the Corporate Look
+If You’re Not Into the Corporate Look: Parsons Armchair, Ballard Designs

 One thing I’ve learned is that upholstered dining chairs with arms are often more comfortable than ones sold for the office and more appealing—especially if your desk is in your living room or bedroom.
 This option offers a relaxed but sophisticated look and comes in hundreds of different fabrics.
 I would add a soft lumbar pillow for ultimate comfort. —Sean Leffers, interior designer

-If You Want a No-Waste Option
+If You Want a No-Waste Option: Cesca Chair, Marcel Breuer

-All of the seats in our Wing spaces are both beautiful and comfortable when you’re sitting for extended periods of time.
+All the seats in our Wing spaces are both beautiful and comfortable when you’re sitting for extended periods of time.
 We love the Marcel Breuer Cesca chairs because they are functional and stylish.
-Chairish has a ton of options, and the beauty is that it’s local, so if you have wipes and a mode of transportation, you can easily pick them up. —Laetitia Gorra, head of interior design at The Wing
+Chairish has a ton of options, and the beauty is that it’s local, so if you have wipes and a mode of transportation, you can easily pick them up. —Laetitia Gorra, head of interior design, the Wing